mattgodbolt/cppcon-2025-some-assembly-required/conclusion.md

 ---

+Amazing community to be part of, blessed to have lucked into it and CE etc

+---

 CALL TO ACTION! this is your language, you can make it what you want

 - on ramps for new people for your codebase